 2.1.2 a non-exclusive, non-transferable right, to sub-licence the Service and the Documentation solely to the Authorised Users to use the Service and the Documentation during the Subscription Term solely for the purposes of the Client’s business operations.

 2.2 In relation to the Authorised Users, the Client undertakes that:

-2.2.1 the maximum number of Authorised Users that it authorises to access and use the Services and the Documentation shall not exceed the number of User Subscriptions it has purchased under a Subscription Plan as set out in the Service Order or as expressly agreed in writing with LearnerLab;
+2.2.1 the maximum number of Authorised Users that it authorises to access and use the Service and the Documentation shall not exceed the number of User Subscriptions it has purchased under a Subscription Plan and as expressly agreed in writing with LearnerLab;

-2.2.3 each Authorised User shall keep secure and confidential the Client password (‘StoryCode’) for his use of the Services and Documentation (and the Client shall restrict access to its Story Code to its Authorised Users);
+2.2.3 each Authorised User shall keep secure and confidential any Client password and any Campaign ID for his use of the Service and Documentation (and the Client shall restrict access to the same to its Account Administrators and Authorised Users);

 2.2.4 it shall, on receipt of 10 Business Days’ written notice, permit LearnerLab to audit the Service in order to confirm the Client’s adherence with the Subscription Plan.
 Such audit shall be conducted remotely by reviewing the number of users listed within the application.

-2.2.5 if any audit referred to in Clause 2.2(d4) reveal that the Client has underpaid Subscription Fees to, then without prejudice to LearnerLab’s other rights, the Client shall pay an amount equal to such underpayment as calculated in accordance with the prices set out in Schedule 1, the Service Order, within 10 Business Days of the date of the relevant audit.
+2.2.5 if any audit referred to in Clause 2.2(4) reveals that the Client has underpaid Subscription Fees, then without prejudice to LearnerLab’s other rights, the Client shall pay an amount equal to such underpayment as calculated in accordance with the prevailing Subscription Plan rates within 10 Business Days of the date of the relevant audit.